rptabo/rptabo.github.io/_posts/2020-09-10-growth-or-decay.md

 So you want to publish a book.
 Did you write today?
 (This is a yes or no answer.)
 You are either that much closer or that much further behind.

-Name anything and the same concept applies: Learning a language, becoming a better cook, switching careers, achieving more happiness in life, whatever.
+Name anything and the same concept applies: Learning a language, growing in holiness, becoming a better cook, switching careers, achieving more happiness in life, whatever.
 I defy you to name something that violates this law.
 Just as there are laws of physics, there are laws of life and this is one of them.

 Even if you can't do as much as you want, do something.
 This at least puts you in the positive as opposed to the negative column.
 (There is no third column.)